Mike Bloomberg has withdrawn his candidacy.

 Bloomberg touts his mayoral record, crediting his counterterrorism policies with keeping New York City safe from terrorist attacks.
 His expanded surveillance measures and other efforts sparked debate over how to balance security with civil liberties.

-- Bloomberg points to his mayoral experience dealing with terrorism.
+- He points to his mayoral experience dealing with terrorism.
 Elected weeks after the 9/11 attacks, he created a dedicated counterterrorism unit within the New York City Police Department staffed with one thousand officers.

 - His administration’s approach to counterterrorism was controversial, with his increased surveillance measures drawing criticism for relying on racial and religious profiling and violating civil liberties.